Esri/offline-editor-js/doc/offlinetilesadvanced.md

 If you have a requirement for using token-based security on your tiled map service then you'll need to use this library.

-##O.esri.Tiles.OfflineTileEnablerLayer
+##O.esri.Tiles.OfflineTilesAdvanced
 The `offline-tiles-advanced-min.js` library provides the following tools for working with tiled map services.
 This library is designed for both partial and full offline use cases, and it will work if you have a requirement for browser reloads or restarts while offline.

 ###Constructor
 Constructor | Description
 --- | ---
-`O.esri.Tiles.OfflineTileEnablerLayer(` `url,callback,state,dbConfig)` | Creates an instance of the offlineTileEnabler class.
+`O.esri.Tiles.OfflineTilesAdvanced(` `url,callback,state,dbConfig)` | Creates an instance of the offlineTilesAdvanced class.
 This library allows you to extend an ArcGISTiledMapServiceLayer with offline capability as well as manage the online/offline resynchronization process.
 Any Esri basemap REST endpoint should work. <br><br>The `state` property is a boolean for specifying if the application is intializing the layer online (true) or offline (false).
 It defaults to `true`.
 When you first load the map it is a best practice to set this property to `true`. <br><br>`dbConfig` is an optional object that can be used to customize the database name (`dbName`) and the object store (`objectStoreName`) name.
 Example: `{dbName: "TILES_TEST", objectStoreName: "TILES"}`.

 ###Properties
 Property  | Value | Description